SifatSikder/my-git-cheat-sheet/README.md

-# my-git-cheat-sheet
+# Description
 Welcome to the 'Git Cheat Sheet' repository!
-This is your go-to resource for quick and handy references on Git commands, tips, and best practices
+This is my go-to resource for quick and handy references on Git commands, tips, and best practices that I have used so far.

+# SETUP (Configuring user information used across all local repositories)